ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 Although all of the ECT attributes are optional, the Conceptual Message type implies certain attributes are mandatory.
 See {{sec-ir-evidence}}, {{sec-ir-ref-val}}, and {{sec-ir-end-val}}.

+When an ECT is added to the ACS, the `authorized-by` field of any `measurement-map` is removed.
+This is to ensure comparisons for combining authorities do not need to compare the some expected `authorized-by` matching condition.

 #### Internal Representation of Evidence {#sec-ir-evidence}